 - Select Settings from the drop-down menu.

-- Type the word PDF in the Search settings bar, then click on Content settings under Privacy.
+- Type the word PDF in the Search settings bar, then click on Content settings under Privacy and security.

 - Click Done to allow your PDF files to open in Adobe Reader.